 After merging the cost and utilization data for each medical center, typically there are some discrepancies that need to be reconciled.
 A discrepancy is when there is utilization in one category but no costs, or vice versa.
-In general, discrepancies are quite rare.
-Appendix 1 describes all the reconciliations for FY98-present.
+In general, discrepancies are quite rare and more details are available upon request.